 During your dry season or if you live in a dry climate, check the plant every few days.
 If you live in a humid climate, cool climate, or keep your plant indoors, you should only have water once a week.
 You should check on it like we already talked about

-When cool temperatures move in for the fall and winter, you’ll water less often to encourage blooming.
+When cool temperatures move in for the fall and winter, you’ll water less often to encourage your holiday cacti to start blooming.
 But we’ll talk about this in just a bit.

 NOTE: You will Stop watering your Christmas Cactus the first of October in preparation for blooming.
 You’ll see why when we talk about blooming.